 David received a BA in Psychology from Emory University and has an MBA in Strategy, Marketing and Entrepreneurship from Northwestern University’s Kellogg School of Management.

-How to identify and access appropriate emerging markets?
+How do we identify and access appropriate emerging markets?

 This session will explore: